CodingItWrong/outsidein.dev/docs/vue/3-vertical-slice.md

 First we import `axios`, then call its `create()` method to create a new Axios instance configured with our server's base URL.
 We provide the default `localhost` URL that our server will run on.
 Then we create an `api` object that we're going to export with our own interface.
 We give it a `loadRestaurants()` method.
 In that method, we call the Axios client's `get()` method to make an HTTP `GET` request to the path `/restaurants` under our base URL.
 Axios resolves to a `response` value that has a `data` field on it with the response body.
 In cases like ours where the response will be JSON data, Axios will handle parsing it to return a JavaScript data structure.
 So by returning `response.data` our application will receive the data the server sends.

 Now, why aren't we unit testing this API?
 We could set it up to pass in a fake Axios object and mock out the `get()` method on it.
-But there is a unit testing principle: **don't mock what you don't own.** There are a few reasons for this:
+But there is a unit testing principle: **don't mock what you don't own.** The principle applies equally well to using any kind of test doubles for code you don't own.
+There are a few reasons for this:

 - If you mock third party code but you get the functionality wrong, then your tests will pass against your mock, but won't work against the real third-party library.
 This is especially risky when the behavior of the library changes from how it worked when you first wrote the test.
 - Some of the value of unit tests is in allowing you to design the API of your dependencies, but since you can't control the API of the third-party library, you don't get the opportunity to affect the API.
 (Pull requests to open-source projects notwithstanding!)